Consumer Medicine Information

 Efexor-XR is not recommended for use during pregnancy.
 Your doctor will discuss the risks and benefits of using this medicine

-of pregnancy, may experience problems soon after delivery, including breathing difficulties, seizures and lack of oxygen in
+months of pregnancy, may experience problems soon after delivery, including breathing difficulties, seizures and lack of oxygen

 Tell your doctor or pharmacist if you are breast-feeding or planning to breast-feed.